devopness/devopness/docs/pipelines/remove-pipeline.md

 ---
 title: Remove a Pipeline
-intro: By removing unused pipelines can help ensure that only relevant pipelines are active and properly managed.
+intro: Removing unused pipelines can help ensure that only relevant pipelines are active and properly managed.
 links:
     overview:
     quickstart: